solidusio/solidus/guides/source/developers/getting-started/installation-options.html.md

 ```

 If you use `solidus_auth_devise` for user authentication, you can also install
-and run its migrations, then seed the database, separately:
+and run its migrations, then seed the database separately:

 ```bash
 bundle exec rake solidus_auth:install:migrations   # installs solidus_auth_devise migrations